 Do Buildings And Venues Need Security Personnel?

 Property owners are required by law to make sure their premises are safe.
-If a visitor, patron, employee or another individual is hurt as a result of inadequately maintained property, it is often the case that the owner can be held legally responsible.
+If a visitor, patron, employee, or another individual is hurt as a result of inadequately maintained property, it is often the case that the owner can be held legally responsible.

 In recent years, one of the most common causes of preventable injuries is the lack of security in places that need it.
-At time guards, watchmen or other personnel are negligent; at other times, no security is employed at all, thereby jeopardizing the safety of any visitors to a given site or event.
+At times guards, watchmen or other personnel are negligent; at other times, no security is employed at all, thereby jeopardizing the safety of any visitors to a given site or event.

 When Is Negligent Security A Factor In An Injury?